 - There are plenty of web hosting companies with experience hosting WordPress websites

-- There are literally thousands of themes available for sale or for free to customize the look
+- There are thousands of themes available for sale or for free to customize the look

 - Thousands of plug-ins that add new features and enhance existing features, many can be added by someone with minimal experience with WordPress.

-Originally designed as just a blogging platform, WordPress has evolved since 2004 into complete CMS system while growing it’s strong blogging features that make adding articles and rich media to it so easy.
+Originally designed as just a blogging platform, WordPress has evolved since 2004 into a complete CMS system while growing the robust blogging features that make adding articles and rich media to it so easy.

-Two of the features that stand out is the customizability of the look and feel, over the years designers have build literally thousands of “themes” (these are software that changes the look and functionality of the base WordPress look).
+Two of the features that stand out are the customizability of the look and feel.
+Over the years, designers have to build thousands of “themes” (these are software that changes the look and functionality of the base WordPress look).
 Because WordPress is designed to work with these, your website doesn’t have to look like anybody else’s.
 Websites as different as The New York Times, Canadian Business, and Techcrunch are all running WordPress.

 Alternatives to WordPress

-There are a number of other CMS on the market that also build on the PHP/MySQL base, including Joomal, Drupal and Magento, these all include the ability to do basic blogging, but have different strengths and weaknesses, Magento, for instance, is designed primarily for eCommerce, so if you’re looking to set up an online-store, it might make sense to look into this platform.
-Finding a Toronto Website Design and Development Agency who is familiar with the strengths and features of all four of these platforms is important.
+Several other CMS on the market also build on the PHP/MySQL foundation, including Joomla, Drupal, and Magento.
+These all include the ability to do essential blogging but have different strengths and weaknesses.
+For instance, Magento is designed primarily for eCommerce, so it might make sense to look into this platform if you’re looking to set up an online store.
+Finding a Toronto Website Design and Development Agency familiar with the strengths and features of all four of these platforms is essential.